LEE337LEE/IP3/What we do descriptions.md

 **Design**

-Our design practice offers a full range of services including brand strategy, interaction and visual design and user experience testing.
+We offer a full range of services which include brand strategy, interaction, visual design as well as user experience testing through soliciting user feedback
-Throughout your project, our designers create and implement visual design and workflows, solicit user feedback and work with you to make sure what gets built is what is needed.

 **Development**